 Watch this mini-documentary to find out more.

-DCAF is launching a tendering process to select a supplier for procurement of IT equipment (hardware and software) for the Forensic Department of the Ministry of Interior of North Macedonia.
+DCAF has launched a tendering process to select a supplier for procurement of IT equipment (hardware and software) for the Forensic Department of the Ministry of Interior of North Macedonia.

 The subject of this tendering process is supply, delivery, installation, testing of the IT equipment and maintenance during the warranty period.